davidbrochart/wiredb/docs/usage.md

 The `id` of a `Room` is used to map to file paths.
 In the example above, the clients connect to the server using `id="my_id"`, so the file name will be `my_id_updates.y`.

+## Synchronous and asynchronous clients

+Clients may come in two forms: synchronous or asynchronous.

+By default, asynchronous clients will receive updates in the background and apply them to the shared document, and send local updates to the server as soon as they are made.
+It is possible to change that behavior through the `auto_push` and `auto_pull` arguments.
+If set to `False`, one will need to call `client.pull()` to receive and apply updates, and `client.push()` to send local updates.

+Synchronous clients on the other hand cannot receive updates in the background, and so one always has to call `client.pull()` manually.
+The default behavior is also to not automatically send local updates, so one always has to call `client.push()` too.